jmc-88/tint3/doc/tint3rc.5.md

 mouse_middle = &lt;mouse_action>

 :   Determines how to handle a click of the middle mouse button or the mouse
     wheel.

-    - *none* does nothing (default).
-    - *close* closes the focused window.
-    - *toggle* toggles the active state on the focused window.
-    - *iconify* iconifies the focused window.
-    - *shade* toggles the shaded state on the focused window.
-    - *toggle_iconify* toggles the iconified state of the focused window.
-    - *maximize_restore* maximizes or restores the focused window.
-    - *desktop_left* moves the window to the desktop to the left.
-    - *desktop_right* moves the window to the desktop to the right.
-    - *next_task* activates the next window.
-    - *prev_task* activates the previous window.
+See **FORMAT OF VALUES** for a description of the accepted values.

 mouse_right = &lt;mouse_action>

 :   Determines how to handle a click of the right mouse button.
-    See *mouse_middle* for a description of the accepted mouse actions.
+    See **FORMAT OF VALUES** for a description of the accepted values.

 mouse_scroll_up = &lt;mouse_action>

 :   Determines how to handle a mouse wheel up event.
-    See *mouse_middle* for a description of the accepted mouse actions.
+    See **FORMAT OF VALUES** for a description of the accepted values.

 mouse_scroll_down = &lt;mouse_action>

 :   Determines how to handle a mouse wheel down event.
-    See *mouse_middle* for a description of the accepted mouse actions.
+    See **FORMAT OF VALUES** for a description of the accepted values.

 mouse_effects = &lt;boolean>